-On examination of those who have died from inflammation of the bladder, it has been found, that not only the proper membranes of that organ have suffered severely from the discase, but frequently that the peritonwal covering has also participated, and that extensive cohesions with various parts, and particularly the rectum, have taken place.† The inferior portion of the bladder, and its neck, however, have been generally observed to suffer most.
-Sometimes the bladder has been found in a gangrenous state.
+On examination of those who have died from inflammation of the bladder, it has been found, that not only the proper membranes of that organ have suffered severely from the disease, but frequently that the peritonæal covering has also participated, and that extensive cohesions with various parts, and particularly the rectum, have taken place.
+The inferior portion of the bladder, and its neck, however, have been generally observed to suffer most.
+Some-